-Advanced Dhotography HalfVoor 1/2 Cradit Advanced Photography Course# 0909 Half Year - 1/2 Credit Grades 11 - 12 Prerequisite : Photography with a grade of 75 or Photography is ideal for the student who is considering a Emphasis is given to developing a critical sense of the vis own creative voice as they are encouraged to grow creative techniques while experimenting with texture, form, abst expanded in this course along with increased digital pho a career in Photography or Visual/Graphic Arts.
+Advanced Photography Half Year - 1/2 Credit Course# 0909 Prerequisite: Photography with a grade of 75 or Photography is ideal for the student who is considering a Emphasis is given to developing a critical sense of the vis own creative voice as they are encouraged to grow creative techniques while experimenting with texture, form, abstended expanded in this course along with increased digital pho Photographers will be explored.
+Supplies are provided.
+So may need to purchase additional materials.
+Students much camera which permits manual adjustment of shutter specifies (Phone cameras cannot be accepted) for the course.
+Art Appreciation Course# 0904 Prerequisite: None a career in Photography or Visual/Graphic Arts.
 Sual language and students will further develop their ively.
 Areas of study include advanced dark room raction and light.
 The use of Digital Photography will be to editing instruction.
-The work of well-known tudents who wish to go beyond the course requirements st have their own SLR camera, 35mm film camera (a Art Appreciation Half Year - 1/2 Credit Course# 0904 Grades 11 - 12 Prerequisite: None Art Appreciation is open to Grades 11 and 12 for art majors and non-art majors, or History lovers.
-It is, however, strongly recommended that students who are planning a career in Art enroll in this course.
+The work of well-known tudents who wish to go beyond the course requirements st have their own SLR camera, 35mm film camera (a Art Appreciation is open to Grades 11 and 12 for art maj ors and non-art majors, or History lovers.
+It is, however. strongly recommended that students who are planning a career in Art enroll in this course.
 It is the study of the influence various cultures have had on the artist and his product from ancient to modern times.
 Architectural, sculptural, pictorial arts, and the artist who produced them are surveyed.
 In addition to the study of painting and sculpture, prominent museums which house great master works are studied as well as historical monuments and sights of past cultures.
-Exploration of Crafts II Half Year - 1/2 Credit Course# 0919 Grades 10 - 12 Prerequisite: Exploration of Crafts or recommendation from previous year's art teacher.
-This course is designed to continue to introduce students to materials and techniques used in traditional and contemporary crafts.
+Exploration of Crafts II Half Year - 1/2 Credit Course# 0919 Prerequisite: Exploration of Crafts or recommendation Grades 10 - 12 This course is designed to continue to introduce students to materials and techniques used in traditional and contemporary crafts.
 Students will utilize the skills learned in "Exploration of Crafts" and apply it to more advanced craft making such as silversmithing, leatherwork and garment making.
 They will also be introduced to the marketing components and current trends in product production.
 Students will be encouraged to take "Advertising and Product Design."
-Fashion Design Course# 0915 Half Year - 1/2 Credit Grades 11 - 12 Prerequisite : Studio in Drawing or recommendation of previous year's instructor.
+Fashion Design Half Year - 1/2 Credit Course# 0915 Grades 11 - 12 Prerequisite: Studio in Drawing or recommendation of previous year's instructor.
 Through a series of theoretical and practical lessons, students will explore fashion design.
 Emphasizing innovation, creativity and technical skill; each student will study the historical development of fashion and use various materials to design and create fashion.
-Fashion Design II Half Year - 1/2 Credit Course# 0920 Grades 11 - 12 Prerequisite: Fashion Design or recommendation Fashion Design.
-Students will build upon their prior experise fashion styles and trends, design clothing and accessorie design, and explore career options in the industries.
-Sim accessories/garment construction will be produced by si work with students from Fashion Marketing to complete design. eriences in Fashion Design by researching current s, up-cycling clothing, utilize technology in fashion ple sewing projects will be introduced, t-shirt design and tudents.
-Part of the course requirements will be two
+Fashion Design II Half Year - 1/2 Credit Course# 0920 Grades 11 - 12 Prerequisite: Fashion Design or recommendation of previous year's instructor.
+Fashion Design.
+Students will build upon their prior experiences in Fashion Design by researching current fashion styles and trends, design clothing and accessories, up-cycling clothing, utilize technology in fashion design, and explore career options in the industries.
+Simple sewing projects will be introduced, t-shirt design and accessories/garment construction will be produced by students.
+Part of the course requirements will be two work with students from Fashion Marketing to complete a culminating design/business plan for an original design.